An award-winning freelance writer and journalist on the only numbers she keeps track of in her business and what makes them so crucial.

 I divide my client list into two parts: regular clients and occasional clients.

 The regular clients are those, at least the way I define it, who give me work at least once a month.
 The regular clients are people I constantly want to be in touch with.
 I track when I next need to communicate with them.
 If one of these clients has me on assignment with them, great.
 If not, I need to either send them new ideas, follow up with them, schedule a conversation, or something.
-These are clients who like and appreciate my work so I try to stay on the ball and have assignments from them as frequently as possible.
+These are clients who like and appreciate my work, so I try to stay on the ball and have assignments from them as frequently as possible.

-Your goal as a freelance writer should be to, first, get to the point where you have 3-5 regular clients and second, to no longer have to solicit additional work from new clients unless you’re actively looking to grow your income.
+Your goal as a freelance writer should be to, first, get to where you have 3-5 regular clients and second, to no longer have to solicit additional work from new clients unless you’re actively looking to grow your income.

 2. Amount earned

 For instance, an editor just offered me $1,200 for an assignment.
 I won’t invoice until next month and I won’t see the paycheck for a couple of months.
 But I got the assignment this month, so I’m going to count it in my amount earned column.
-As a freelance writer, this helps me keep track of how efficient my pitching is and helps me make sure that I’m regularly bringing in additional work.
+As a freelance writer, this helps me keep track of how efficient my pitching is, and helps me make sure that I’m regularly bringing in additional work.

 3. Amount billed

 The amount billed per month is a measure of how efficiently you’re working.
 It’s the number I’m always trying to beat.
 It’s a metric I have control over.
 If I finish four assignments this month, I can invoice for four assignments.
-If I write and finish eight, I could potentially be invoicing double.
+If I write and finish eight, I could potentially invoice double.
 I like this a lot.

 I’m always trying to improve my efficiency.
 Being able to see in a spreadsheet that greater efficiency means more money in the bank each month is a great motivator for me.
-I use Freshbooks (and highly recommend it; that’s my affiliate link) and it makes the whole process of tracking all these numbers exceptionally easy.

 4. Amount received

 This is the area in which freelance writers will find they have the least control.
-The good news is that if your amount earned and amount billed are on target each month, barring a few bad apples, your cash flow shouldn’t suffer too much.
+The good news is that if your amount earned and amount billed are on target each month, barring a few rotten apples, your cash flow shouldn’t suffer too much.

-You can download that spreadsheet for free HERE.
+You can download that spreadsheet for free here.

-The thing I love about this particular spreadsheet is that it allows me to see what kind of work I need to bring in.
+The thing I love about this spreadsheet is that it allows me to see what kind of work I need to bring in.
 If next month is looking tight, then I need to really ramp up my marketing and get some hourly consulting work or assignments from online publications that will pay quickly.
 But if I’m okay for the next two or three months, it’s easier for me to pitch a feature to a woman’s publication that might take about four months to publish and six months to pay (and pay substantially more).
 I know when I have time to devote to work I really love, and when I need to just bring in the money.

 5. Hourly rate per assignment